sfu-ireceptor/turnkey-service-php/README.md

 ## Loading data
 The general data loading procedure, for a study which has generated sequence data is to:
-1. load the associated repertoire metadata (using the [iReceptior Metadata CSV format](https://github.com/sfu-ireceptor/dataloading-curation/tree/master/metadata))
+1. load the associated repertoire metadata using the [iReceptior Metadata CSV format](https://github.com/sfu-ireceptor/dataloading-curation/tree/master/metadata).
+Note: it's also possible to use the [AIRR Repertoire Schema JSON format](https://docs.airr-community.org/en/latest/datarep/metadata.html).

 2. load the sequence annotations (rearrangements) from IMGT, MiXCR, etc.

 ## Loading the test data